Code of Conduct

 - Are a safe environment, where people are free to fully express their identities.

-- Assume everyone has different backgrounds where members seek first to understand, then to be understood.
+- Assume everyone has different backgrounds where Members and other attendees seek first to understand, then to be understood.

 - Recognize that everyone has something to contribute regardless of their technical abilities.

 - Default to open: the data, the code, and the access.
-Members strive to build tools that are free for public use and incorporate open source software and open data.
+Members and other attendees strive to build tools that are free for public use and incorporate open source software and open data.

-- Are a place for collaboration, where members – experienced and new – work together to discuss issues and develop solutions, apps, and resources.
+- Are a place for collaboration, where Members and other attendees – experienced and new – work together to discuss issues and develop solutions, apps, and resources.

-- Work to engage all Chicagoans and communities in planning, designing, and implementing open tech, especially those who are traditionally excluded from the civic process.
+- Work to engage all Chicagoans and communities in planning, designing, and implementing open tech, especially those who are traditionally excluded.

-- Ensure that the relationships and conversations among members of the Chi Hack Night, governments, and communities remain respectful, participatory, and productive.
+- Ensure that the relationships and conversations among Members of and participants in Chi Hack Night, governments, and communities remain respectful, participatory, and productive.

 - Provide an environment where people are free from discrimination or harassment (if you are harassed or witness harassment refer to the harassment policy below).